kaushalparikh/nuttx/configs/pic32-starterkit/README.txt

-This README file discusses the port of NuttX to the Microchip PIC32 Ethernet Starter Kit (DM320004) with the Multimedia Expansion Board (MEB, DM320005).
+This README file discusses the port of NuttX to the Microchip PIC32 Ethernet Starter Kit (DM320004) with either

+  1) The Multimedia Expansion Board (MEB, DM320005), or
+  2) The Starter Kit I/O Expansion Board

 See www.microchip.com for further information.

 The PIC32 Ethernet Starter Kit includes: